-Giovanna has taught courses in directing fiction and documentary film, community engaged video activism, transmedia for social justice and sound theory and design.
+Giovanna has taught courses in directing fiction and documentary film, community engaged video activism, interactive storytelling, transmedia for social justice, feature screenwriting, and sound theory and design.
 Their published work focuses on sound, sound theory, documentary, and service learning / collaborative learning teaching.
-She regularly presents work at academic conferences.
+Giovanna regularly presents work at academic conferences.